Talonachris/PellStats/README.md

 /pellgit - pellstats.brandhide

-(Give a group pellstats.brandhide to block thsese commands)
+Give a group the pellstats.brandhide permission to block these commands.